puppeteer/puppeteer/docs/api/puppeteer.coverage.md

 # Coverage class

-The Coverage class provides methods to gathers information about parts of JavaScript and CSS that were used by the page.
+The Coverage class provides methods to gather information about parts of JavaScript and CSS that were used by the page.

 #### Signature: